• Menu

 The five bedrooms adjoining this apartment, and the colonial and Elizabethian motifs obtain in their furnishings and hanging.”

-A postcard featuring Rockhaven, the Van Pelt House, and the trolley tracks which took riders from downtown to Electric Park.
+A postcard featuring Rockhaven, the Van Pelt House, and the trolley tracks that took riders from downtown to Electric Park.
+Abandoned Atlas Archives

 Frank Lockwood, Architect